 An unhealthy history of panacea in the past has often acquired medicinal plants with the ability to mitigate pain.
 Inflammation and pain are the accompanying phenomenon of most diseases.
-Probably the most well-known opium was an addictive but very powerful analgesic that is still used in the case of fatally ill.
-Opium was part of the renowned Venetian squirrel, as well as the all-around laudanum , which he wore in the hilt of his sword Paracelsus.
+Probably the most well-known opium was an addictive but very potent analgesic that is still used in the case of fatally ill.
+Opium was a part of the renowned Venetian scout, as well as the all-around laudanum he wore in his hilt of Paracelsus.
 I am mainly interested in natural analgesics, which are generally beneficial to health - analgesic adapogens.

 Very simply, there are two types of pain: acute and chronic.
 Acute pain occurs immediately after the injury.
 Chronic pain is long-lasting and mostly associated with inflammation of the affected part of the body.
 Pain is one of the four attributes of inflammation .
 In addition, there is a pain from inflammation independent, but these cases are rather rare.
-Thus chronic pain can be dampened on two levels:
+Thus, chronic pain can be cushioned at two levels:

 - By suppressing inflammation

 - By suppressing the perception of pain in the brain